bluetoother/ble-packet/README.md

 <a name="Overview"></a>
 ## 1. Overview

-The **ble-packet** is the packet builder and parser used for process BLE attributes if they are [_GATT Specifications-defined_](https://www.bluetooth.com/specifications/GATT) ones.
+The **ble-packet** is the packet builder and parser used for process BLE attributes if they are [_GATT Specifications-defined_](https://www.bluetooth.com/specifications/GATT) ones or [_BIPSO Specifications-defined_](https://github.com/bluetoother/bipso/blob/master/doc/spec.md) ones.

 <br />